clojure-emacs/inf-clojure/README.md

 You can set custom values to `inf-clojure` variables on a per-project basis using [directory variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html).

+For a list of all available commands in `inf-clojure-mode` (a.k.a. the REPL) and `inf-clojure-minor-mode` you can either invoke `C-h f RET inf-clojure-mode` and `C-h f RET inf-clojure-minor-mode` or simply browse their menus.

 Many `inf-clojure-minor-mode` commands by default act on the symbol at point.
 You can, however, change this behaviour by invoking such commands with a prefix argument.
 For instance: `C-u C-c C-v` will ask for the symbol you want to show the docstring for.

+## Configuration options

+In the time-honoured Emacs tradition `inf-clojure`'s behaviour is extremely configurable.

+You can see all the configuration options available using the command `M-x customize-group RET inf-clojure`.

 ## REPL Type